Brother 2340CV Cover Stitch Machine

 Pros and Cons of the Brother 2340CV

-No sewing machine earns universal praise.
-Coverstitch machines especially tend to divide opinions because the learning curve catches people off guard.
+No sewing machine earns universal praise, and coverstitch machines tend to divide opinions more than most because the learning curve catches people off guard more than they expect.

 - No automatic tension adjustment